Last Updated on:

 The Cut-E psychometric test that you are likely to face at assessment with an airline will assess abilities such as spatial awareness, numerical reasoning, verbal reasoning, technical reasoning and manipulating abstract or logical symbols within diagrammatic reasoning (also known as visual reasoning) tests.

 We recommend using the content shown below to tailor your preparation specifically for the Cut-E psychometric test.

 A Super Plus Subscription can be purchased instantly online and will provide access to the content shown below:

-Numerical Reasoning 1 analyses your ability to interpret information, using figures, tables, graphs and statistics and come to conclusions on the data, just like Cut-E.
+Numerical Reasoning 1 to 8 analyse your ability to interpret information, using figures, tables, graphs and statistics and come to conclusions on the data.